 Since 1975, the number of convictions has decreased by 69 percent.
 The greatest reduction came at the end of the 1970s in connection with the decriminalization of public drunkenness.
 Since then the trend has been more stable, but there has nonetheless been a continuous reduction in number of convictions.
 In part the reduction can be explained by the fact that over time the police have received extended authority to issue summary fines for a larger number of petty offences.
 These are presented separately in the conviction statistics.
 Part of the decrease, particularly between the years 1994—1996, can also be explained if viewed in relation to the fact that the number of cleared offences also fell during this period of time.

 A legislative change introduced 1 January 2007 led to the sanctions youth care and youth service, previously included under care of the social services, now having become separate sanctions.
-There were about 2,780 youth care and youth service sentences in 2016, which are 70 fewer than in 2015.
+There were about 2,890 youth care and youth service sentences in 2017, which are 107 more than in 2016.